Skip to main content

 PULSE_UNINITIALIZED_CONST

-This issue is similar to UNINITIALIZED_VALUE issue, but it is to detect the uninitialized abstract const value in Hack.
+This issue is similar to PULSE_UNINITIALIZED_VALUE, but it is to detect the uninitialized abstract const value in Hack.

 For example, in the following code, the FIELD can be read by the static method get_field.